openmsi/EZOpenMSIStream/README.md

 Both approaches require maintaining a local configuration and running Docker locally, whether interactively or non-interactively.
 Both will have filesystem permission issues (see below).

 - default image
-  - + simpler image management
+  - &oplus; simpler image management
   - - more complex command line

 - custom image